Gameplay Policies and Forms

 Regional championships are held each season in order for teams to qualify for the US Quidditch Cup, as well as to determine a champion for each region.
 Regionals are the pinnacle of competition at the regional level, and are the marquee events for the season within each region.
 The top teams from each regional advance to the US Quidditch Cup, the highest level of competition in the league.

-The field for US Quidditch Cup 11 will be expanded this year.
-88 total teams will be at the event.
-64 teams will compete in the Collegiate Championship in a Swiss-style tournament.
-24 teams will compete in the Community Championship in a pool play format tournament with 3 pools of 8 teams.
-Additional details about the event format will be released later this summer.
+The field for US Quidditch Cup 12 will include 88 total collegiate and community teams.
+64 teams will compete in the Collegiate Championship in a Swiss-style tournament, with 4 flights of 16 teams.
+24 teams will compete in the Community Championship in a pool play format tournament with 4 pools of 6 teams.
+Additional details about the event format will be released later this season.

 The majority of bids for US Quidditch Cup from the Collegiate and Community divisions will be allocated based on the number of registered teams in a region as of September 30 at 11:59pm ET.
-Unlike in previous seasons, region performance during US Quidditch Cup 10 will not be taken into account.
+Region performance during US Quidditch Cup 10 will not be taken into account.
 Instead, a system of at large bids will determine the remaining spots.
-More information about bid distribution is available here.
+See below for additional information about at large bids.

 *This means that for the purposes of bid distribution, no teams will be counted after 11:59pm ET on September 30.